smcclab/smc-course/_assessments/01-diary.md

 If a group member ends up not participating despite your efforts, please let your tutors know.
 Similarly if you feel excluded or uncomfortable in a group, please let your tutor or the course convenor know privately.

-## Submission process {#weekly-videos-submission-process}

-1. record your video (use [OBS Studio](https://obsproject.com)
-2. upload your 60sec (or 180sec for group weeks) video through Teams (see above)
-3. add your reflection text and materials to the GitLab repository

-If you're familiar with git & GitLab, then you can do this however you like---as long as the reflection document is pushed to GitLab before the submission time.

-(NB, the next paragraph is from last year and might be not completely correct)

-If you're new to this sort of thing, here are a couple of walkthrough videos showing how to use [VSCode](https://code.visualstudio.com) to edit the
-`week-2-reflection.md` file, commit the `week-2.mkv` video file and push it to GitLab.
-If there's any language in there that's not familiar that's completely ok---hit us up on Teams to ask questions, we'd love to help you out.

-### How to fork the project

-{% include video.html video="lecture-recordings/2021/lens-fork-av-diary-project" %}

-### How to add your reflection document & push it to GitLab

-{% include video.html video="lecture-recordings/2021/lens-add-av-diary-video-and-push" %}

 ## Creative Tips

 Here's some general tips for completing the diary videos and reflections.

 ### Video

-1. small & focussed is ok---you don't have to build a huge thing every week
+1. You really only need one small and focussed idea to make 1 minute of music.

-2. think deeply about the provocation: brainstorm 10 ideas, try out three of them, pick the best one
+2. Try more than one idea: brainstorm 10 ideas, try out three of them, pick the best one.

-3. you don't have to record it all in one take---you can record several short parts and cut them together if you want (but this will take longer)

-4. think about the layout of your patch (font size, object positions, comments, etc.) to make sure it's going to be interesting _viewing_ (as well as listening)
+3. Think about the layout of your patch (font size, object positions, comments, etc.) to make sure it's going to be interesting _viewing_ (as well as listening).

-5. if you saw something interesting in a classmate's video the previous week, ask them (on Teams) how they did it (yes, collaboration is ok as long as you cite your sources!)
+4. If you saw something interesting in a classmate's video the previous week, ask them (on Teams) how they did it (yes, collaboration is ok as long as you cite your sources!)

-6. have a look at the ["screen recording software" section of the Tools page]({% link _resources/02-tools.md %}#screen-recording-software)
+5. Have a look at the ["screen recording software" section of the Tools page]({% link _resources/02-tools.md %}#screen-recording-software).

 ### Reflection

-1. Briefly state _what_ you have done, but spend more time on _how_ you did it and _why_.
+1. Briefly state _what_ you have done then spend more time on _how_ you did it and _why_.

-2. it's ok to mention the inspiration (either an abstract concept, or a specific thing you saw/listened to) for your work

-3. discuss any particular challenges or tensions you felt between competing ideas/priorities (if there were any)

-4. don't overthink it---maximum length is 200 words, but you should aim for at least 100 words for it to be a reasonable reflection.
+2. Discuss your process for addressing the diary prompt and the resources you used to create your submission.

+3. If it's a group week make sure you discuss how the collaboration influenced your work.

+4. Was your work successful?
+What were the qualities that did/didn't work, and how did you know?

+5. Don't forget to use proper citation.